-Admit it: You are excited for the tie-dye comeback.
+Admit it: You are excited about the tie-dye comeback.
 And while you might have a bit of hesitation about the re-emerging trend, the inspiration is there — you just have to take a chance on the summer-camp-activity-turned-high-fashion.

 It might seem weird that in 2019 tie-dye has become a center of the fashion discussion — especially since it is in such dichotomy to the monochrome trend that took over fashion week.
 But in reality, the love of the colorful trend has always been there.

 A technique that was practiced in Japan and Indonesia in the early centuries, tie-dye fashion was quickly adopted into U.S. culture by the hippie-population in the 1960s.
 It surfaced again in the 1990s, becoming as much a staple as butterfly clips and scrunchies.